-Swakopmund may not be its official capital, but it's Namibia's adventure and extreme sports capital.
-A popular holiday destination, it is a coastal city more geared towards tourists than Windhoek.
+Swakopmund may not be the official capital, but it's undoubtedly Namibia's adventure and extreme sports capital.
+A popular holiday destination, Swakopmund is a coastal city more geared towards tourists than Windhoek.
 Its appeal includes a pleasant summer climate, the seaside setting, its distinctly German flavour and the myriad adventure activities on offer.
-Swakopmund is a convenient gateway and ideal stopover for trips heading south into the Namib Desert and the Fish River Canyon; or northwards along the Skeleton Coast into Damaraland and on to Etosha Park.
+Swakopmund is a convenient gateway and ideal stopover for trips heading south into the Namib Desert and the Fish River Canyon; or northwards along the Skeleton Coast into Damaraland and on to Etosha National Park.

-A visit to this interesting city is a strange throwback to colonial times, especially in the quiet season when it feels almost surreal, as if you've stepped back in time in an ancient Germanic city.
-Buffered between the sweltering Namib desert and the icy Atlantic Ocean, Swakopmund overflows with holiday-makers and buzzes with activity during the peak summer season (December and January).
-Its a favourite place with the locals as it's generally cooler, giving a much-needed respite from the sweltering heat experienced in the interior.
+A visit to this interesting coastal town is a strange throwback to colonial times, especially in the quiet season when it feels almost surreal; as if you've stepped back in time to a medieval German city.
+Buffered between the sweltering Namib Desert and the icy Atlantic Ocean, Swakopmund overflows with holidaymakers and buzzes with activity during the peak summer season in December and January.
+It's the favourite choice of the locals as it's generally cooler, giving a much-needed respite from the sweltering heat experienced in the interior.

-One of the great things about Swakopmund is that it offers both adrenalin-pumping pursuits and leisurely sightseeing excursions.
-You can take in some hectic quad-biking across the sand dunes ... or drive to the desert to see the almost prehistoric welwitschia plants.
+One of the great things about Swakopmund is that it offers both adrenaline-pumping pursuits and leisurely sightseeing excursions.
+You can take in some hectic quad-biking across the sand dunes, or drive to the desert to see the almost prehistoric welwitschia plants.

-Founded in 1892 when Namibia was colonized by the Germans, Swakopmund has retained much of this European influence. of the architecture with its domes, turrets and towers destinctly reflects German grandeur from bygone days.
+Founded in 1892 when Namibia was colonised by the Germans, Swakopmund has retained much of its European influence.
+The architecture with its domes, turrets and towers distinctly reflects German grandeur from bygone days.
 There's also a very European-style café culture with loads of small sidewalk eateries and diners.
-You'll also find most of the locals speak fluent German.
+You'll also find that most of the locals speak fluent German.

-Besides a wealth of adventure and adrenalin activities, from quad biking to paragliding and scenic flights to duneboarding, there are many popular sights and attractions worth a visit, including:
+Besides a wealth of adventure and adrenalin-based activities, from quad biking to paragliding and scenic flights to dune boarding, there are many popular sights and attractions worth a visit, including:

-The world's largest open-cast uranium mine, situated about 55km east of Swakopmund, is a huge contributor to Swakopmund's economy.
-Tours are around 3 hours long and only available twice a month, so please enquire in advance.
+The world's largest open-cast uranium mine, situated about 55 km east of Swakopmund, is a huge contributor to Swakopmund's economy.
+Tours are around three hours long and only available twice a month, so please enquire in advance.

 Established as a hotel in 1906, this is an exceptional example of German architecture, with intricate details and embellishments.
-Today, it is sectional title apartments.
+Today, it comprises sectional-title apartments.

 Otavi Railway Station